shreyasskasetty/shadow-analysis/shadow-analysis-api/readme.md

 - **Flask**: A micro web framework written in Python, possibly used for the API.
 - **Gunicorn**: A Python WSGI HTTP Server for UNIX, used in conjunction with Flask.
 - **Pip**: A package installer for Python, used to manage software packages.
 - **AWS (Amazon Web Services)**: Cloud computing platform used for hosting services and cloud-based functionalities.
-(AWS services used are EC2 for hosting, S3 for storage, etc.)
+(AWS services used are EC2 for hosting, S3 for storage, API Gateway, Cloud Watch.)

 ## Repository Contents